If you would like to visit with one of our experienced attorneys for more information, contact us

-For most immigrants, there are two ways to get a Green Card: Adjustment of Status or Consular Processing.
+For most immigrants, there are two ways to get a Green Card: obtain an Adjustment of Status or Consular Processing.
 Adjustment of Status is a process that allows someone to get a Permanent Residence Card without having to leave the U.S. and is only available in limited circumstances.
 In most cases it is available only if the beneficiary has maintained a lawful status and an immigrant visa is available.
-An exception is made for minor children (under 21) and spouses of a US citizen as well as the parents of an adult (21 and older) US citizen.
+An exception is made for minor children (under 21) and spouses of a U.S. citizen as well as the parents of an adult (21 and older) U.S. citizen.
 For anyone else who is out of status or who entered the country illegally, Consular Processing is likely their only option.

 Consular processing refers to the process of getting a Permanent Residence Card by applying through a consulate in your home country.
-For certain individuals that have been physically present without status for a certain amount of time, leaving the US for any reason may trigger certain penalties, including possible prohibitions on reentry for 10 years.
+For certain individuals who have been physically present without status for a certain amount of time, leaving the US for any reason may trigger certain penalties, including possible prohibitions on reentry for 10 years.
 This may be waived through a 601 Hardship Waiver.
 Before you choose this route, be sure to contact an experienced immigration attorney to help determine which process is appropriate for your case.

 Why Choose McGregor & Oblad

 We offer a low initial consultation fee of $75.
-We also offer limited weeknight and weekend appointments.
+We also offer limited week-night and weekend appointments.
 Please call 214-720-9555 for an appointment.